 - New name you add will then appear in the list

 Yes, you can use the AviaNZ splitter to split the recordings, it will also preserve any existing annotations.
-In Windows, AviaNZ-Splitter.exe is located in the same directory where you installed AviaNZ.
-Run it and follow the instructions to split longer recordings.
+You will find it in the manual mode, under "Utilities -> Split WAV/DATA files".

 AviaNZ does not support 32 bit computers, please use a 64 bit computer.

 It's normal that the title bar of the window updates to 'AviaNZ - Batch Processing (Not Responding)' during the time that the program automatically finds the target sounds in a batch of recordings, still the program is doing all the computations and you can see some updates on the console (black window).
 It takes a long time to finish the batch process depending on how big the batch.

 The reviewed work will be saved.
 The excels will get updated with both reviewed and non-reviewed segments.

 If the segment is much longer than the target call, we recommend marking it as and opening it in manual mode later - this way, you can edit its borders to match the actual call.

 Yes, the Manual Processing mode displays the file list with colored icons to identify what level of annotations is present in each file.
 By default,